Vertebral Compression Fractures (VCFs)

 There are a few different types of vertebral fractures.
 These fractures can be the result of a North Carolina automobile accident.

 • Burst Fracture: Severe trauma, such as a car accident, causes burst fractures.
 Essentially, extreme outside pressure crushes the vertebra.
-Unlike compression fractures, where a fracture effects just one part of the vertebra, a burst fracture impacts the vertebra in many places.
+Unlike compression fractures, where a fracture affects just one part of the vertebra, a burst fracture impacts the vertebra in many places.
 The complete crushing of the vertebra may cause bony fragments to spread out, resulting in spinal cord injury.
 Burst fractures are more severe than compression fractures.

 • Fracture-dislocation: If you have any of the above fractures and the vertebra(e) moves significantly (dislocation), you have a fracture-dislocation.